This documentation is meant for everyone interested in the usage, management, and development of the StudentQuiz Moodle Plugin.

 - 5 Links

-StudentQuiz provides comprehensive filters to let students focus on the questions they need to work the hardest on.
+Larger cohors can easily create massive question pools.
+That's why StudentQuiz provides comprehensive filters to let students focus on the questions they want to work with.

 Your teacher has created one or more StudentQuiz activities in the moodle course you are enrolled in.
 This manual explains the way you can use StudentQuiz activities to practice for exams or to revise course material, how to contribute to the question pool and the formulas used to calculate your score and rank among your fellow students.